Lefteris Bochoridis: Second stint with Panathinaikos (2020–2023)

+Third stint with Aris (2023–present)

+On August 11, 2023, Bochoridis returned once more to his beloved Aris.
+On July 25, 2024, he renewed his contract for another season.
+On July 26, 2025, he renewed his contract for an additional two years.

 National team career

 Greek junior national team

 Bochoridis played with the junior national teams of Greece, at the 2011 FIBA Europe Under-18 Championship, and the 2012 FIBA Europe Under-18 Championship.
 He also played at both the 2013 FIBA Europe Under-20 Championship, and the 2014 FIBA Europe Under-20 Championship.

 Greek senior national team

 Bochoridis first became a member of the senior Greek national basketball team in 2018.
 He played at the 2019 FIBA World Cup qualification.